biomejs/website/src/content/blog/biome-v1-9.md

 Note that all options specified in the Biome configuration file overrides the ones specified in `.editorconfig`.
 For now, only the `.editorconfig` at the root of your project is taken into account.

+Special thanks to [Carson McManus @dyc3](https://github.com/dyc3) for implementing this feature!

 ### JavaScript formatter and linter